yznnajjar/HotelApp/hotel-app/README.md

-# Seera FRONT-END #
+#  FRONT-END #

-Welcome to Seera Hotel List Project.
+Welcome to  Hotel List Project.

 ## Requirements and Setup ##